PapaSmurfDev/HeadsUpDisplayLogger/Readme.md

 This script is an updater, it auto clones the repo onto itself using the github script aforementioned.

-### Basic Controls
+### Basic Usage

-- C : Place blocks
-- X : Remove blocks
-- B : Exit program
+Add the following:
+- local DisplayLogger = required("displayLogger")
+- DisplayLogger.transmitChannel = <Any Acceptable Modem Channel>
+- DisplayLogger.logFile = <Any Log file name you want>
+Print it anywhere with:
+- DisplayLogger.log(<Log Information>)

 #### Required Modules to start:
-* Keyboard
 * Overlay Glasses